How To Manually Review the ETL Output

 • Use a local output folder (we don’t want this data in the cloud until we’ve reviewed it)

-• Remember that Docker will require that local folder to be mapped outside of its container with something like --volume /outside/path:/inside/path
+• Remember that Docker will require that local folder to be mapped outside its container with something like --volume /outside/path:/inside/path

 Manual Review

-These ndjson files are human-readable (though not entirely pleasant) and/or can be processed with standard json tools.
+These NDJSON files are human-readable (though not entirely pleasant) and/or can be processed with standard JSON tools.

 Whatever your organization’s process is, once you are happy with the files, we can upload these files into a Delta Lake in the cloud.